NJR Privacy Notice

 Under data protection legislation, you have the right to request access to information about you that we hold.
 To make a request for your personal information please visit our website at http://www-new.njrcentre.org.uk/njrcentre/Patients/AccessingyourNJRdata/tabid/211/Default.aspx or contact us at: firstname.lastname@example.org

 You also have the right to:

-If patients wish to either obtain data about them held by the NJR or withdraw consent they should contact the NJR using the following contact details:
+If a patient should wish to either obtain data about them held by the NJR or withdraw consent they should contact the NJR using the following contact details:

-Address: The NJR Centre, c/o Northgate Public Services Peoplebuilding 2, Maylands Avenue, Hemel Hempstead, HP2 4NW
+Address: The NJR Service Centre, c/o NEC Software Solutions Peoplebuilding 2, Maylands Avenue, Hemel Hempstead, HP2 4NW

 Our data protection officer (DPO) can be contacted on: firstname.lastname@example.org

 We hold contact details for data entry staff, NJR hospital data managers (HDM), surgeons, and trust Chief Executives and trust medical directors.
 Information collected includes name, job title, telephone number and email address.

 The information that we collect about system users and clinicians are collected in order to allow users to submit data to the NJR.
 As such the legal basis for the collection of this information is that we have a legitimate interest in obtaining and processing this data in order to carry out the functions of the NJR